drummonds/sceco/content/docs/Campaign2024/_index.md

 1. Add your own comment or could use the following draft objections:

 - Contravention of the London Borough of Lambeth's obligations for the preservation and enhancement of a Conservation area under Sections 72 (1) and (2) of the Planning (listed Buildings and Conservation Areas) Act 1990
-- The proposal is with the curtilage of a listed building, No 9 Streatham Common South
+- The proposal is with the curtiledge of a listed building, No 9 Streatham Common South
 - Essentially 24 x 7 operation from limited hours when operated as a builders yard.
 - Noise and pollution
 - Traffic Congestion and Pollution